 Is your pup healthy?

 Many people see their pets as an extension of themselves.
 Others see them as their sidekick and travelling companion, to accompany them wherever they go.
-Petcare is a huge part of pet ownership, and you must ask yourself a few questions.
+Pet care is a huge part of pet ownership, and you must ask yourself a few questions.
 How do you tell when your pet is sick?
 Have I learnt pet facts or pet fictions?
-When should I call in the professionals?
+When should I call in a veterinarian?

 A puppy can put the smile on the face of anyone.
 When dogs are at this age, they are irresistibly cute, lovable and playful.
 However, this stage is one that must be monitored closely.
 Dogs are like a map, and just knowing how to read them will tell you everything you need to know.

 The ears of your puppy should be clean when healthy.
 Signs of redness can be attributed to painful ear problems that a veterinarian should be consulted about.
 Odor and/or discharge is also an indicator of poor ear health.
 If left untreated, hearing loss or complications can arise.